 - 10.1.
-All new members of staff, including newly-qualified teachers, teaching assistants and supply staff, will be given induction that includes basic child protection training on how to recognise signs of abuse, how to respond to any concerns, e-safety and familiarisation with the safeguarding and child protection policy, staff code of conduct, and Part 1 of Keeping Children Safe in Education 2019. - 10.2.
+All new members of staff, including newly-qualified teachers, teaching assistants and supply staff, will be given induction that includes basic child protection training on how to recognise signs of abuse, how to respond to any concerns, e-safety and familiarisation with the Safeguarding and Child Protection Policy (including peer on peer abuse Appendix 5: Section 4), Behaviour & Rewards Policy, staff Code of Conduct, safeguarding response to children who go missing from education, role of the designated safeguarding lead and any deputies, and Part 1 of Keeping Children Safe in Education 2021. - 10.2.
 The induction will be proportionate to staff members' roles and responsibilities. - 10.3.
 The DSL will undergo updated relevant safeguarding training every two years (not L1 or L2 safeguarding training every 2 years, but a relevant course to expand the knowledge and understanding of various safeguarding issues locally and nationally.
 This is in line with LSCB guidance.) - 10.4.
 All staff members of The New Guild Trust (including volunteers, Trust Board, and Local Community Governors) will undergo Level 1 face to face safeguarding and child protection training (whole-school training) every three years. - 10.5.
 In addition to Level 1 safeguarding training every 3 years, all staff will also receive annual safeguarding and child protection updates (for example via e-mail, e-bulletins, staff meetings; briefing sessions or training); as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard pupils effectively.
 This may be provided by the DSL or other member of the senior leadership team. - 10.6.
-Staff members who miss the whole-school training will be required to join another school's wholeschool training or attend an 'open session.' - 10.7.
+Staff members who miss the whole-school training will be required to join another school's whole-school training or attend an 'open session.'

+- 10.7.
 The nominated Trust Board member/Local Community Governor for safeguarding will undergo face to face 'Introduction to Safeguarding for Governors' training, (as provided by the governor support unit and which includes Level 1 training); prior to or soon after appointment to the role.
-Level 1 safeguarding training should be updated every 3 years.
+Level 1 safeguarding training should be updated every 3 years. - 10.8.

-- 10.8.
 We will ensure that staff members provided by other agencies and third parties, e.g. supply teachers and contractors, have received appropriate child protection training commensurate with their roles before starting work.
 They will be given the opportunity to take part in whole-school training if it takes place during their period of work for any academy school within The New Guild Trust. - 10.9.
 All academy schools within the New Guild Trust will maintain accurate records of staff induction, training and annual updates.